 • Authoring two memoirs – Diary of a Foreign Minister (NewSouth Publishing 2014) and Run For Your Life (MUP 2018).

-• Industry Professor (Business and Climate Change) and Deputy Vice-Chancellor (Research) – working with both the Institute for Sustainable Futures and the UTS School of Business at the University of Technology Sydney (UTS) (Current August 2020).
+• Industry Professor (Business and Climate Change) and Deputy Vice-Chancellor (Research) – working with both the Institute for Sustainable Futures and the UTS School of Business at the University of Technology Sydney (UTS) (Now retired).

 Examples of Bob’s recent thoughts and writings on population and other issues can be found at: